zsparal/api-documentation/source/wallets/applepay.rst

 Integrating in your own check out
 ---------------------------------

 At the moment, only limited support for integrating Apple Pay in your own checkout is available.
+You cannot add the "Checkout with Pay" button to your own checkout, but you can add Apple Pay to the method selection.
+The "Checkout with Pay" button will then be shown in the Mollie Checkout.

 First, you must indicate to the :doc:`List Methods API </reference/v2/methods-api/list-methods>` which wallets you support in your checkout by adding the ``includeWallets=applepay`` parameter.